Skip to content

 Consuming Streams

-When working with streams, it’s essential to understand how to consume the data they produce.
+Working with streams requires knowing how to consume the data they emit.
 In this guide, we’ll walk through several common methods for consuming streams.

-To gather all the elements from a stream into a single Chunk, you can use the Stream.runCollect function.
+To gather all elements from a stream into a single Chunk, use the Stream.runCollect function.

 1